nuno-agostinho/psichomics/reference/survdiffTerms.md

 use the `factor` function with its `exclude` argument to recode the righ-hand-side covariate.

+Note that the ordinary log-rank test is equivalent to the score test from a Cox model, using the Breslow approximation for ties.
+Use the Cox model form for more complex models, e.g., time-dependent covariates.

 ## References

 Harrington, D. P. and Fleming, T. R. (1982).
 A class of rank test